ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/scavenge.md

 ## Scavenge GPUs

-On Grace, we also have a `scavenge_gpu` partition, that contains all scavenge-able GPU enabled nodes and has higher priority for those node than normal scavenge.
+On Grace and Farnam, we also have a `scavenge_gpu` partition, that contains all scavenge-able GPU enabled nodes and has higher priority for those node than normal scavenge.
 In all other ways
 (e.g. preemption, time limit), `scavenge_gpu` behaves the same as the normal scavenge partition.
-You can see the full count of GPU nodes on Grace in the [Compute Node](/clusters-at-yale/clusters/grace/#compute-node-configurations) table.
+You can see the full count of GPU nodes in the Compute Node tables on the respective cluster pages.

 ## Research Available Nodes